-Soo Yeon Lyuh
+Soo Yeon Lyuh 여수연

 “There was no question that she was a phenomenal instrumentalist,” says David Harrington.
 “The sounds she is able to create on the haegeum are wholly unique and open up a vast new realm of sonic possibilities to Western ears.
 Moreover, the breadth of her knowledge of Korean traditional music is an incredible resource for musicians and scholars alike.”

-Lyuh’s pioneering efforts to reinvent improvisational methods – ones integral to historic Korean traditions, but lost to generations of performers – are peerless.
-Although playing by ear is regarded as the key to the spontaneity of performances in Korean folk music, Lyuh has ventured in a decidedly experimental direction.
-She played with drummer Simon Barker, guitarist Henry Kaiser, bassist Bill Laswell, and saxophonist Rudresh Mahanthappa on Mudang Rock.
-In December, she played with trumpeter Wadada Leo Smith at the Create Festival in San Francisco.
-She also collaborated on a recording of free improvisation titled Megasonic Chapel (Fractal Music, 2015) that features Kaiser, percussionist William Winant, pianist Tania Chen, and cellist Danielle DeGruttola.
-Meanwhile, Lyuh continues to hone her improvisational skills by working with cellist Joan Jeanrenaud and sitting in on courses taught by pianist Myra Melford at the University of California at Berkeley and avant-garde icon Roscoe Mitchell at Mills College.
+Lyuh’s interest in improvisational music draws on Korean traditions lost to generations of performers.
+Although playing by ear is essential in bringing Korean folk music to life, preserving traditional performance has taken precedence over expanding the music’s improvisational vocabulary.
+In this respect Lyuh has ventured in a decidedly experimental direction.
+She was featured on the record Mudang Rock (2018) with drummer Simon Barker, guitarist Henry Kaiser, bassist Bill Laswell, and saxophonist Rudresh Mahanthappa.
+In December 2017, she played with trumpeter Wadada Leo Smith at the Create Festival in San Francisco.
+She also played on a free improvisation recording, Megasonic Chapel (Fractal Music, 2015), featuring Kaiser, percussionist William Winant, pianist Tania Chen, and cellist Danielle DeGruttola.
+Meanwhile, Lyuh honed her improvisational skills by working with cellist Joan Jeanrenaud and sitting in on courses of pianist Myra Melford and avant-garde icon Roscoe Mitchell.